soxueren/atsd/integration/alteryx/README.md

 - The **SQL Editor** allows you to review and modify pre-built queries or write your own queries.

-- The **Test Query** button strips the `WHERE` clause from the query and sends only the remaining `SELECT` expression to the database for validation.
+- The **Test Query** button truncates the query and sends only the remaining `SELECT ...
+FROM ...` expression to the database for validation.

   ![](images/sql_editor.png)